 How much could you save?

 Insulating your hot water cylinder is one of the easiest ways to save energy and therefore money.
 If you already have a jacket fitted, check the thickness, it should be at least 75mm thick.
 If not, it's worth treating your cylinder to a new winter coat.
-Fitting a British Standard jacket around your cylinder will cut heat loss by over 75% and save you around £45 a year - more than the cost of the jacket!
+Fitting a British Standard jacket around your cylinder will cut heat loss by over 75% and could save you around £20-35 a year - more than the cost of the jacket!

 By slipping pipe insulation around your exposed hot water pipes you’ll keep your hot water hotter for longer.
 Fitting insulation to pipes is easy if the pipes are accessible; if your pipes are hard to reach, you may need professional help.

 Here are the figures: